google-aai/tf-serving-k8s-tutorial/README.md

 Type `exit` to exit your docker image.

-Now you will need `docker push` to push your image to a location where they can be deployed on a kubernetes cluster.
+Now you will need `docker push` to push your image to a location where they can be deployed on a Kubernetes cluster.

 ## Pushing the Docker Image to a Container Engine

 ### Local Minikube Container Engine

-If you already followed the setup instructions for docker and minikube, you should have a docker container engine running on minikube that has ssh port forwarding to localhost.
+If you already followed the setup instructions for docker and minikube, you should have a Docker container engine running on minikube that has ssh port forwarding to localhost.
 You can push to localhost:5000: